 Sonoco employees interested in giving back to their communities can volunteer with Sonoco Cares, a grassroots group that is now a formal part of Sonoco's Diversity and Inclusion Council.
 When it started in 2015, Sonoco Cares had 39 employees who donated 450 hours of community service that year.
-By 2018, 130 members logged nearly 900 hours of community service and raised more than $5,600 for charity.
+By 2019, 169 members logged nearly 900 hours of community service and raised more than $4,700 for charity.

 Group activities include serving at the local soup kitchen, collection and sorting donations for the regional food bank, volunteering at the Boys and Girls Club, donating Christmas gifts to needy children, caring for animals at the Humane Society, and raising money for Carolina Kids, a local charity that sends food home from school with hungry children.
 The group also raised awareness of volunteering opportunities with an MLK Week of Service in 2019 that encouraged participation far beyond the normal community of volunteers.
 Sonoco employees also donate coats, hurricane relief items, pet supplies and groceries to various community organizations.

 The Packaging Industry's Most Admired

 Sonoco was selected for Fortune's World's Most Admired Companies and named first in the packaging sector.
-Among industry peers, we ranked first in nearly every category -- including Innovation, Use of Corporate Assets, Social Responsibility, Financial Soundness, Long-term Investment Value, Quality of Products/Services and Global Competitiveness.
+Among industry peers, we ranked first in nearly every category -- including Innovation, Use of Corporate Assets, Financial Soundness and Long-term Investment Value.
 Fortune's World's Most Admired Companies list is the definitive report card on corporate reputation.

 Supplier Sustainability Awards

 Sonoco’s supplier sustainability awards program, now in its fifth year, recognizes suppliers who demonstrate clear differentiation from their competitors with measurable, strategic, and transparent social, diversity, and environmental responsibility efforts.
-The 2017 award recipients are: Bristol Global Mobility, Pro Label Inc., Superior Group, Mondi Group and CARLSON WAGONLIT.
+The 2019 award recipients are: Dow, Staples, Chemical Distribution Solutions, MYCA:Material Handling and Ongweoweh Corp Full Circle Solutions.

 |American Heart Association||12,500|